-During the day of inspection, the inspector spoke with the seven residents living in the centre.
-From speaking with residents and from what the inspector observed over the course of the day, it was very clear that residents were happy in their home and they were supported to live a good quality of life.
-Residents were facilitated to engage in activities that were meaningful to them.
-Residents told the inspector they liked the people they lived with and they were proud of their home.
+During the day of inspection the inspector met with seven residents living in the centre and spoke with five of them.
+Staff supported residents with additional communication support needs to speak with the inspector.
+From speaking with these residents and from what the inspector observed over the course of the day, it was very clear that residents were very happy in their home and were facilitated to engage in activities that were meaningful to them.
+Residents told the inspector they were comfortable with the people they lived with and they loved their home.
+However, improvements were required in the manner in which some restrictive practices were implemented and reviewed.
+Additionally, during the inspection it was not evident that there were clear plans in place to reduce or minimise the use of certain restrictive practices.